YahavBahat/LeakFinder/README.md

 The `--include-geo` or `-g` option makes it possible to include the country ISO code of the host.

+### Authentication

+If the authentication to the cluster fails, it's worth checking to see if the default password hasn't been changed.
+The `--try-default` or `-t` flag tells the program to try authenticating with the default login credentials on authentication error or denied access exceptions.
+Note: option available only in MySQL/Cassandra modules.

 ### Processes

 It is possible to use multiprocessing and greatly speed-up the time execution of the program.
 To set the number of processes use the `--processes` option.
 Defaults to `1`.